8 Wildfire Spread Prediction

 np.random.seed(42)

 Before loading the data, we define the feature names and feature scaling parameters.
+These were provided by Huot et al. (2022).

 INPUT_FEATURES = [